 Medicare is mailing new Medicare cards starting in April 2018.
 This mailing is nationwide and will take approximately a year.
 New cards will be sent through the mail; Medicare will NEVER call or e-mail you regarding your new card.
 Even though Medicare card mailing has wrapped up for Illinois, PLEASE be aware there are scammers who are already taking advantage of this.

 Putnam County Community Center SHIP Counselors saved our clients over $38,000 last year during Medicare Part D Open Enrollment!
 We are your one stop for Medicare help.
 As a certified SHIP (Senior Health Insurance Program) site, the PCCC has counselors ready to answer your questions.

 Medicare help is by appointment only.
 Please call (815) 339-2711 or (800) 757-4579 to make your appointment.

-PCCC's Outreach worker will be available in the coming months at the locations listed below to answer questions and discuss available benefits and programs for those 60+ and provide enrollment assistance with Medicare Part B Prevention & Wellness Benefits, Medicare Part D drug plans, Extra Help/Low Income Subsidy, Medicare Savings Programs and Benefit Access.
+PCCC's Outreach worker will be available in the coming months at the locations listed below to discuss available benefits and programs for those 60+ and provide enrollment assistance with Medicare Part B Prevention & Wellness Benefits, Medicare Part D drug plans, Extra Help/Low Income Subsidy, Medicare Savings Programs and Benefit Access.
 No appointment necessary.
 Call 815-339-2711 for more information.

 Lake Thunderbird Clubhouse- October 23 from 9:30-11:30 AM